dame-ab/Dame-Abera/README.md

 ### 🚀 About Me
 🎓 Passionate Software Engineering Student at AAIT<br>
-💡 Full Stack Developer with a strong understanding of web technologies<br>
+💡 Full Stack Developer with a strong understanding of web architecture and internals<br>
 📚 Currently Attending G6 In-person Education at A2SV